 The Top Four Most Common Reasons Why You Are Denied

-Petitioner is classified as high risk and has failed to document or demonstrate an adequate support system.
+The petitioner is classified as high-risk and has failed to document or demonstrate an adequate support system.

-Petitioners that are classified as drug or alcohol dependent are required to demonstrate in an ongoing recovery or support program.
+Petitioners who are classified as drug or alcohol-dependent are required to demonstrate an ongoing recovery or support program.
 They also are required to document involvement in those programs through letters from the support group.
 These letters must contain certain minimum information as required by the Illinois Secretary of State’s rules.
-Many petitioners often fail to meet these requirements especially in the care of “non-traditional” support systems such as the church of family and friends.
-Petitioners that are involved in these support groups often are unable to explain how their involvement assists them in maintaining their sobriety and abstinence.
+Many petitioners often fail to meet these requirements, especially in the care of “non-traditional” support systems such as the church of family and friends.
+Petitioners who are involved in these support groups often are unable to explain how their involvement assists them in maintaining their sobriety and abstinence.

 The petitioner fails to properly acknowledge the existence or reasons for a drug or drinking problem.